AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

    The `Service Account` page opens.

+   **Note:** The Service Account page is shown only for new installations.

 1. On the `Service Account` page, select the service account type for the connection:

-   - **NT Service** - Enter an NT account to connect to PI Data Archive.
+   - **NT Service** - Select NT account for the service to run as NT SERVICE\PIToDataHubAgent.

-   - **This account** - Specify a user name and password (domain\account) to connect to PI Data Archive.
+   - **This account** - Specify a username and password (domain\account) for the `Run as` user for the PI to Data Hub Agent service.

-   **Note:** The service account requires read access to the PIARCDATA Security and PIPOINT Security tables, the PI points and data to be transferred, and the AF server, elements, and attribute data.
+   **Note:** For Windows integrated security, the service account selected on this page determines the account to use for PI Identity mapping and AF Mapping.
+The `Run as` user can be changed after the installation from the Windows Service control panel.
+Changing this account may require configuration changes to PI Mapping and AF Mapping, but changing the account will not otherwise affect the access to local resources needed by the agent.

 1. Select **Install**.